-Premier Alison Redford gave the following letter to each member of her Cabinet team to set a common vision for the Government of Alberta.
-Associate Ministers also received mandate letters, which outlined specific tasks.
+Premier Alison Redford gave the following letter to each Cabinet member, to set a common vision for the Government of Alberta.

 June 4, 2012